milkdrinkers/VersionWatch/docs/README.md

 - ⚡ **Sync/Async support**: Choose between blocking or non-blocking requests.
 - 🧪 **Well-tested**: Robust JUnit test coverage ensures reliability.
 - 🛠 **Simple API**: Minimal setup and intuitive methods.
-- 🔍 **SemVer Support**: Built on [`java-semver`](https://github.com/MilkDrinkers/java-semver) for reliable parsing and comparison of semantic versions.
+- 🔍 **SemVer Support**: Built on [`Java-Semver`](https://github.com/MilkDrinkers/Java-Semver) for reliable parsing and comparison of semantic versions.
 - 🚀 **Light**: The library is built with bundle size in mind to keep your application small.
 - 🧩 **Wide Support**: Supports fetching versions from **Spigot**, **Modrinth**, **CurseForge**, **GitHub**, **Hangar**, **BuiltByBit** and **Polymart**.

 ## 📦 Installation

-Add VersionWatch and its `java-semver` dependency to your project with Maven or Gradle:
+Add VersionWatch and its `Java-Semver` dependency to your project with Maven or Gradle:

 <details>
 <summary>Gradle Kotlin DSL</summary>